 Even then, 44% of ad clicks created by B2B companies are sent directly to the homepage, which is clearly a mistake.

 Your landing page should have a unique purpose or goal.
 And the traffic that you generate could come from both paid and unpaid sources:

 - Paid social ads (Facebook, Instagram, etc.)

 - Promotional/marketing emails or newsletters

 - Guest blog posts or internal company blog posts

 - Event or webinar links

-Ask any inbound marketing team, and they’ll tell you that landing pages are a crucial part of a strong online marketing strategy.
+Ask any inbound marketing team, and they’ll tell you that landing pages are a crucial part of the best online marketing.

 What Does “Landing Page Optimization” Actually Mean?

-Landing page optimization typically involves enhancing and testing various elements such as:
+Landing page optimization typically involves enhancing and a/b testing various elements such as: